|10:00-11:00 a.m.||“Why teach with digital media?” Discussion of Readings|

 No prior digital media experience is needed.

 Applications will be evaluated by a selection committee comprised of faculty and staff.
 In keeping with the mission of the Delphi Center, which is to serve the professional development needs of UofL faculty, preference will be given to faculty applicants.
 Applications from graduate students will be considered on a space-available basis.
 In the case of having too many eligible applicants, the selection committee will chose a diverse group representing a variety of disciplines and experiences.
+Preference will also be given to those who apply as a part of a small faculty team (2-3 participants).
 Selection of participants is final.
-All applicants will be notified about the status of their application during the week of April 1, 2013.
+All applicants will be notified about the status of their application during the week of April 28, 2014.

 Incentives for Participating in the FLC